bsfaqu/axiom_checker/README.md

 w       x       x       x
 ```

-You can then use a text-editor or spreadsheet-editor of your choice to alter the transit function table.
+You can then use a text editor or spreadsheet editor of your choice to alter the transit function table.
-The columns of the .tsv are the first "argument" of the transit function, and the rows are the second
+The rows of the .tsv are the first "argument" of the transit function, and the columns are the second
-"argument of the transit function.
+"argument" of the transit function.
 Consider the following .tsv:

 ```